 Because now, you may understand how important for a website to have the SSL installed.

 Enables Mobile Options

-Don’t let visitors engage with several pages on your site only to be get broadsided with a “Not Secure” warning on pages you haven’t protected.
-They’ll reward you for taking the extra steps to give them an end-to-end encrypted experience.
+Don’t let visitors engage with several pages on your site only to get broad with a “Not Secure” warning on pages you haven’t protected.

 Then, Google plans to extend the non SSL warnings to Incognito mode in the following releases and will eventually show a red triangle on all HTTP pages.

 This will help answer the visitor’s question, “Is this site encrypted?”
 Or, maybe a better question “Is this site safe for transactions?”
 The answer is No.

 The site is not encrypted.
 So this is not a secure website.”

 This means without SSL someone can not only access the data from the internet.
 They also can hack your traffic and send it to their sites.